 6. Walking Tour

-7. Museums: National Railway Museum, York Castle Museum & Jorvik Viking Center
+7. Museums: National Railway Museum, York Castle Museum, and Jorvik Viking Center

 York has several unique museums that go beyond art and artifacts.
-If you have kids in tow these museums should be at the top of your list of the best things to do in York England; especially the National Railway Museum as it has some great kids programs and a treasure hunt app to make the visit more family focused.
+If you have kids in tow, these museums should be at the top of your list of what to do in York, UK; especially the National Railway Museum as it has some great kids programs and a treasure hunt app to make the visit more family-focused.

 Which museum you visit depends on your interest.
 I have a Viking heritage so my top pick was the Jorvik Viking Center.
-Yes, it’s a bit Disneylandesque.
-The main part of the museum entails getting in an actual “ride” that slowly takes you through what life looked like back in the Viking days complete with moving figures and smells.
+Yes, it’s a bit Disneyland-esque.
+The main part of the museum entails getting on an actual “ride” that slowly takes you through what life looked like back in the Viking days.
+The ride is complete with moving figures and smells.

-The National Railway Museum is obviously for those with an interest in trains.
+The National Railway Museum is obviously for those interested in trains.
 It’s the biggest railway museum in the world and very well done.
-You can climb onboard historic carriages, learn how the railway system shaped our world today and experience the working life of a station.
-What makes this York attraction even better is that it’s free…though a £5 donation is suggested.
+You can climb onboard historic carriages, learn how the railway system shaped our world today, and experience the working life of a station.
+What makes this York tourist attraction even better is that it’s free…though a £5 donation is suggested.